GSathish/eece211/7-subtypes.md

 }
 ```

-BigInt just adds a sign big to BigNat.
+`BigInt` just adds a sign big to `BigNat`.
 Makes sense, right?
-But is BigInt substitutable for BigNat?
+But is `BigInt` substitutable for `BigNat`?

 **Abstractly, it doesn't make any sense.**
-We need to be able to say "every BigInt is a BigNat," but not every integer is a positive natural!
+We need to be able to say "every `BigInt` is a `BigNat`," but not every integer is a positive natural!
-The abstract type of BigInt is not a subset of the abstract type of BigNat.
-It's nonsense to declare BigInt a subtype of BigNat.
+The abstract type of `BigInt` is not a subset of the abstract type of `BigNat`.
+It's nonsense to declare `BigInt` a subtype of `BigNat`.

 **Practically, it's risky.**
-A function declared to take a BigNat parameter has an implicit precondition that the parameter is &geq; 0, since that's part of the spec of BigNat.
+A function declared to take a `BigNat` parameter has an implicit precondition that the parameter is &geq; 0, since that's part of the spec of `BigNat`.
 For example, we might declare

 ```java
     public double squareRoot(BigNat n);
 ```

-but now it can be passed a BigInt that represents a negative number.
+but now it can be passed a `BigInt` that represents a negative number.
 What will happen?

-**BigInt fails to make guarantees made by BigNat.**
+**`BigInt` fails to make guarantees made by `BigNat`.**
 Specifically, that the value is not negative.
 Its spec is *not* at least as strong.